RSS

 15. Are there any mould concerns?

-Mold is a hidden evil that can cause various problems and is not always visible.
-It could be hiding behind the walls or under flooring.
+Mould is a hidden evil that can cause various problems and is not always visible.
+It could be hiding behind the walls or under the flooring.
 A home inspector should test the air quality to determine if unseen mould is an issue.
 If the inspector doesn’t test for mould and you have a concern, they should be able to refer you to another professional specializing in mould testing.

 16. Any tips on maintaining [insert system]?